 Approved: November 2012

-An applicant who discloses a familial relationship at the proposed SPT or SPE practice site prior to the start of their training, and where the relationship is not directly with the proposed preceptor or evaluator, may be allowed to complete their SPT or SPE under the supervision of that preceptor or evaluator at the discretion of College staff.
+An applicant who discloses a familial relationship at the proposed SPT practice site prior to the start of their training, and where the relationship is not directly with the proposed preceptor, may be allowed to complete their SPT under the supervision of that preceptor at the discretion of College staff.

 This policy is only applicable where:

-- The reported conflict of interest relates to a familial relationship between the preceptee and another member of the pharmacy staff;
+- The reported conflict of interest relates to a familial relationship between the applicant and another member of the pharmacy staff;

-- The familial relationship is not between the preceptee and the proposed preceptor or evaluator;
+- The familial relationship is not between the applicant and the proposed preceptor;

 - All relevant parties have clearly acknowledged their awareness of the process they will follow to minimize the potential impact of the conflict of interest or bias on the proposed training and assessment; and

-- A registration advisor will be able to closely monitor the training, and have regular direct contact with both the preceptee and proposed preceptor or evaluator.
+- A registration advisor will be able to closely monitor the training, and have regular direct contact with both the applicant and proposed preceptor.

 Decision criteria are met

-The preceptee will be allowed to complete his or her training under the supervision of the proposed preceptor or evaluator.
-The preceptee and preceptor or evaluator will be required to comply with any monitoring requirements requested by the registration advisors to ensure the training is carried out in a manner that provides for fair, objective, impartial and transparent assessment.
+The applicant will be allowed to complete his or her training under the supervision of the proposed preceptor.
+The applicant and preceptor will be required to comply with any monitoring requirements requested by the registration advisors to ensure the training is carried out in a manner that provides for fair, objective, impartial and transparent assessment.

 Decision criteria are not met

-The applicant, the preceptor or the evaluator may request further consideration by a panel of the Registration Committee.
+The applicant and the preceptor may request further consideration by a panel of the Registration Committee.
 The panel may request additional information from the parties.